1,000+ Opportunities

 APPLY NOW: GRANTS FOR ORGANIZATIONS Still not sure which MAC grant is the best fit for you?
 Watch the video below or use our Grant Decision Tree to help you find the right source of funding for your needs.

-Based on current listing details, eligibility includes: Mississippi nonprofit organizations, government agencies, schools, and libraries Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Mississippi nonprofit organizations, government agencies, schools, and libraries.
+Confirm the full requirements in the official notice before applying.